Joost987/MONDPMesh/README.md

 #  Work in progress:
 Numerical:
-* Using real-to-complex FFT's and half precision, though the latter would also require testing for accuracy.
+* Using real-to-complex FFT's

 Inclusion of physical effects:
+* Support for more interpolation functions.
+The part of the code that supported this was broken when converting to JAX.
 * Include tidal field of the Milky Way, or arbitrary external field
 * Include Coriolis and centrifugal force for rotating systems
 * Collision detection